FabricMC/fabric-docs/CONTRIBUTING.md

     }
     ```

-3. All documentation is written in English, following the American rules of grammar.
+3. All original documentation is written in English, following the American rules of grammar.
 While you can use [LanguageTool](https://languagetool.org/) to check your grammar as you type, don't stress too much about it.
 Our documentation team will review and correct grammar during the cleanup stage.
 However, making an effort to get it right initially can save us time.

 4. If you're creating a new section, you should create a new sidebar in the `.vitepress/sidebars` folder and add it to the `config.mts` file.
 If you need assistance with this, please ask in the [Fabric Discord](https://discord.gg/v6v4pMv)'s `#docs` channel.